Bedework/bedework/README.md

     * New core interface implementation which only handles the read only methods.
     * Refactored the core to remove a callback.
 Also to spilt off the read only code.

+##### Split out ES indexes
+  * Significant change to indexing to try to resolve the contacts issue and prepare for upgrade.

+  * ES v7 will require only one type per index.
+To prepare the index was split into many.
+Requires a doctype parameter to be added to most calls, significant changes to the (re)indexing process and other associated changes.

+  * Almost all calendar engine classes were affected in some way - mostly relatively minor.

+  * Configuration changes: no longer have a public/user calendar name.
+The location of the mappings is a directory - not a file and there are multiplemapping files under directories named with the lowercased doctype name.